team-friendo/signalboost/README.md

   * messages are free to send! (thanks m0xie!)
   * messages are encrypted between admins and the application and between the application and subscribers (NOTE: they are decrypted and reencrypted momentarily by the application but are not stored permanetly on disk)
   * admins may send attachments to subscribers
-* notably: the list of subscribers is currently stored on disk on the signalboost server. if this makes you nervous, you can:
+* notably: the list of subscribers is currently stored on disk on the Signalboost server. if this makes you nervous, you can:
-  * host your own instance of signalboost (see docs below)
+  * host your own instance of Signalboost (see docs below)
   * register your desire for us to implement encrypted subscriber tables in the [issue tracker](https://0xacab.org/Team Friendo/signalboost/issues/68)

 ## Architecture